100+ Application Areas in Human Behavior Research

 - Autism research and therapy: Expose children to videos containing different levels of social interaction to detect behavioral cues for autism spectrum disorders.
-Use biometrics to monitor therapy success.
+Use biosensors to monitor therapy impact.

-- ADHD research and therapy: Utilize biometrics to help diagnose early stage ADHD and monitor therapy success.
+- ADHD research and therapy: Utilize biosensors to help diagnose early stage ADHD and monitor therapy success.

 - Parkinson’s disease and treatment: Make use of eye tracking measures and EMG to detect impaired motor behavior and eye-hand coordination in early stages of Parkinson’s disease and measure treatment success.

-- Post-traumatic Stress Disorder (PTSD) and therapy: Use biometric modalities such as GSR, ECG or respiration to screen for signs of PTSD and monitor therapy success.
+- Post-traumatic Stress Disorder (PTSD) and therapy: Use biosensors such as GSR, ECG or respiration to screen for signs of PTSD and monitor therapy success.